kreshuklab/predoc-course/README.md

 ### Accessing the data on the cluster

 If you’re working on EMBL infrastructure, the dataset is already stored in the shared directory.
-To copy it to your home directory, first home to you home /home/USERNAME and then run:
+To copy it to your home directory, first go to your home `/home/USERNAME` and then run:

 ```bash
 cp -r /scratch/almpanak/predoc-course ./